Why hearing loss in kids can be hard for parents to spot

 Gillies says children may also have had a mild hearing loss picked up early, which didn’t require hearing aids at the time, but once they get to school it becomes more of an issue.

-“The listening situation won’t be as challenging at home as in the classroom, where you’ve got twenty-five to thirty kids… it’s much more noisy and people are talking to them from a greater distance away,” says Gillies.
+“The listening situation won’t be as challenging at home as in the classroom, where you’ve got twenty-five to thirty kids… it’s much noisier and people are talking to them from a greater distance away,” says Gillies.

 Aidan can’t hear sounds once they hit a certain frequency, such as birds singing and some parts of speech like the sounds ‘s’ or ‘th’ or ‘f’.
 “He’s potentially been doing a lot in his life only hearing 80 percent of stuff that’s going on and then winging the rest of it,” says Stephen.
 “He went through a lot of saying ‘What?’ or ‘Pardon?’ and I guess as kids grow up you kind of think, can they hear me or is he just ignoring me?”